ubalderas/apiTestingDemo/README.md

 ### Installing the API Testing Demo

+* This is a node.js project, so you will need node installed on your computer.
+This project was developed with node version 4.4.4.
+* Download or clone the repo to your machine.
-After you pull the repo to your machine, run an "npm install" on the root directory of the project to install the needed dependencies.
+* After you pull the repo to your machine, run an "npm install" on the root directory of the project to install the needed dependencies.

 ### Project Structure